Comparing Barndominium Insulation Options: Spray Foam vs Batt vs Rigid

 Barndominium insulation decisions rarely happen in a vacuum; they live or die on site logistics, regional supply chains, and the owner’s future plans.
 To ground the science in reality, let’s walk through three common scenarios that illustrate how spray foam insulation, batt insulation, and rigid foam insulation perform when the rubber meets the road.

 Scenario #1 – The Texas Ranch Retreat.
-A 2,000 sq ft barndo in DOE Climate Zone 2 battles 100 °F days and 80 % relative humidity from May through September.
+A 2,000 sq ft barndo in DOE Climate Zone 2 battles 100 °F days and 80% relative humidity from May through September 7.
 The builder sprayed 2 in. of closed-cell foam against the metal skin, then filled the remaining 3.5 in. cavity with unfaced fiberglass batt.
-This hybrid stack hit R-28, slashed air infiltration to 0.9 ACH₅₀, and kept rooflines slim enough for cathedral ceilings.
-Homeowner feedback one year later points to a 34 % drop in cooling load versus a neighbor’s all-batt build—proof that barndominium energy efficiency is about airtightness as much as R-value.
+This hybrid stack hit R-28, slashed air infiltration to 0.9 ACH₅₀ with diligent air-sealing and blower-door verification, and kept rooflines slim enough for cathedral ceilings.
+Homeowner feedback one year later points to a 34% drop in cooling load versus a neighbor’s all-batt build—proof that barndominium energy efficiency is about airtightness as much as R-value.

 Don’t forget mechanical ventilation.
 High-performance barndominium insulation lowers natural air leakage, so an ERV or HRV becomes the lungs of the building.
 Aim for 0.35 ACH of fresh air per ASHRAE 62.2; the payoff is consistent humidity control and healthy CO₂ levels.